anthonyk1225/create-node-app/README.md

 ### User tests

-We're testing the create user endpoint; which will create a user or get a user if it already exists.
+Let's go over the create user endpoint; this will either create or get a user, if it already exists.
 What does this test for?

 The response should be successful